-Cut the 2-liter soda bottles in half with a utility knife.
+Cut 2-liter soda bottles in half with a utility knife.
 Alternately, use recycled plastic tubs or biodegradable paper or peat pots.

 Poke holes in the bottom half of each container for drainage.
 Place the containers on the flood trays.

-Water the soil every other day to keep the seeds moist.
+Water the seed-starting mix every other day to keep the seeds moist.
 Alternately, cover the containers with plastic wrap.
-As seedlings sprout, you can transplant them to new pots.
+As seedlings sprout and grow, you can transplant them to larger pots.

-Fill each pot with rich potting soil up to about 1 inch below its rim.
-Dig holes that match the size of the root ball to be placed in the pot.
+Fill additional flowerpots with rich potting soil up to about 1 inch below the rims.
+Dig holes that match the size of the root ball to be placed in each pot.

 Untangle the roots of each plant before setting them in the holes.
 Simply pull the sides of the root balls in opposite directions.
 Some of the roots will break.
 Don't worry; they'll heal and branch out once planted.